-Parents receive monthly newsletters and can also find much helpful information and school news on the school's website at www.norrychristian.net.
+Parents will receive quarterly newsletters (electronically or by mail) and can also find much helpful information and school news on the school's website at www.norrychristian.net.
 The school may also be contacted by e-mail at ncs@norrychristian.net.